fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 ## Modular architecture

-[Draco](https://github.com/fleek-network/draco) is the repository name containing the Fleek multi-service Edge Network implementation.
+[Lightning](https://github.com/fleek-network/lightning) is the repository name containing the Fleek multi-service Edge Network implementation.

-The project aims to provide a higher focus on engineering productivity from the get-go, an improvement over the original [Ursa](https://github.com/fleek-network/ursa) implementation, which was exclusively focused on CDN, one of many services Draco offers support.
+The project aims to provide a higher focus on engineering productivity from the get-go, an improvement over the original [Ursa](https://github.com/fleek-network/ursa) implementation, which was exclusively focused on CDN, one of many services Lightning offers support.

 Some of the main differences from Ursa’s implementation are: